People

 - Dr. Barbara McCaskill, Professor of English and Associate Academic Director of the Willson Center for Humanities & Arts, University of Georgia, Athens

-- Mrs. Deloris Pringle, Member, Penn Center Board of Trustees, St. Helena, SC
+- Mrs. Deloris Pringle, Chair, Penn Center Board of Trustees, St. Helena, SC

-- Mr. Bernie Wright, Interim Executive Director, Penn Center, St. Helena, SC
+- Dr. Robert Adams, Executive Director, Penn Center, St. Helena, SC

 Project Advisory Board